VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 ### Step 4: Configuring the main.tf file

-In this projects we will use ubuntu-24.04 as the image and the flavor standard.small Rest of the images and flavors can be found with the commands
+Use ubuntu-24.04 as the image and standard.small as the flavor.
+Other images and flavors can be found with:

 ```bash
 openstack image list